 - Southport Grocery and Cafe: The stroller and shopping sets find much pleasure at this upscale venue offering small-batch and artisan delights.

-- Southport & Irving: Casual coffeehouse transforms into wine bar during the evening.
+- Southport & Irving: Casual coffeehouse transforms into a wine bar during the evening.

 - Tango Sur: The insanely popular BYO is chef-driven and focused on special preparations of classic Argentine entrees.